FC UNA Strassen: Early years (1922 - 1999)

-Post-2000 Successes (2000 - )
+Post-2000 successes (2000 - )

 The wait for another promotion was at last ended just over 10 years after their pre-millennium success.
-In the 2010-11 1.
-Division (Div.
-3), UNA Strassen secured top spot of Serie 2 (the second of two groups), and in turn gaining promotion once more, this time to the Division d’Honneur (Div.
-2).
+In the 2010–11 1.
+Division, UNA Strassen secured top spot of Serie 2 (the second of two groups), and in turn gaining promotion once more, this time to the Division of Honour (2nd tier).

-Their time in the 2nd Division was rather short-lived, the side taking only 4 years to reach the top flight from there.
-At the end of the 2014-15 Division d’Honneur, UNA Strassen took a huge step towards becoming a more prominent Luxembourgish team after their promotion from the Luxembourg Division of Honour (Div.
-2) to the 2015-16 Luxembourg National Division.
-They finished in a very much memorable 3rd Place, just as they had 2 years previously, but the difference this year was that they won their play-off match.
+Their time in the 2nd Division was short-lived, with the side taking only 4 years to reach the top flight from there, gaining promotion to the 2015–16 National Division after finishing third in the 2014-15 Division of Honour and winning their playoff match.

-UNA Strassen had by now established themselves as one of the major teams in Luxembourg, enforcing this with 5 top-10 (out of 16) finishes in the previous 5 seasons.
-They had also been performing well in domestic competition, going out in the Semi-Final of the 2023–24 Luxembourg Cup to FC Swift Hesperange 2-0.
+UNA Strassen recorded five top-10 finishes in the Luxembourg National Division over a five-season period.
+During the 2023–24 season.
+They had also been performing in domestic competition, going out in the Semi-Final of the 2023–24 Luxembourg Cup to FC Swift Hesperange 2-0.
 Qualification for European competition (as discussed below) that same season really established them as one of a handful of prominent sides in the Luxembourgish footballing world.

-After the conclusion of the 2023-24 Luxembourg National Division, UNA Strassen qualified for European Football for their first time, qualifying for the 2024-25 Conference League despite finishing 6th (outside of the qualifying spots which are 1st-3rd + the Luxembourg Cup winners).
+After the conclusion of the 2023–24 Luxembourg National Division, UNA Strassen qualified for European Football for their first time, qualifying for the 2024–25 Conference League despite finishing 6th (outside of the qualifying spots which are 1st-3rd + the Luxembourg Cup winners).
 This was due to Swift Hesperange and Jeunesse Esch (two other clubs who play in the National Division) being denied their UEFA Pro Licenses.

-The end of the 2024-25 BGL Ligue, saw UNA Strassen achieve their highest ever position in the Luxembourgish top-flight, finishing in 2nd place.
+The end of the 2024–25 BGL Ligue, saw UNA Strassen achieve their highest ever position in the Luxembourgish top-flight, finishing in 2nd place.
 This meant that the side qualified for European football for the second time ever, the first time being the previous season.
-This season however, they qualified for the 2025-26 Conference League 2nd Qualifying Round., instead of the 1st Qualifying Round the previous season.
+This season however, they qualified for the 2025–26 Conference League 2nd Qualifying Round., instead of the 1st Qualifying Round the previous season.
 Not only this but one of their forwards, Matheus (Nogueira de Souza), was top scorer in the league.

+Before the 2026–27 season, the club announced Jérémy Deichelbohrer as their new first team manager.

-European Competition
+European competitions

-UNA Strassen have now qualified for European competition twice, both times being qualified for the Conference League.
+UNA Strassen has qualified for European competition twice, both times being qualified for the Conference League.
 They qualified for the 2024-25 edition, going out in the first qualifying round to Kuopion Palloseura (0-5); UNA Strassen also qualified for the 2025–26 edition, facing Dundee United in the second qualifying round, only to lose 0-2.
-UNA Strassen are yet to score in European Football.